staceyJayneLewis/holiday-hotspots/README.md

 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Miro](https://miro.com) used to help create flow charts for the read me.
+- [TinyPNG](https://tinypng.com) used as tool for image compression.

 ## Testing